 Would there be audio-only episodes?

-Unfortunately, no, as it will make it harder for the demonstrations part of the show.
+Unfortunately, no, as it will make it harder for the demonstration part of the show.
 I will also not release audio-only versions of the episodes for the same reason.
-Lastly, to make it more interesting for people watching, the guests will need to have their cameras on.
-I understand that it’s making the show inaccessible for guests who prefer to not use the webcam, nor to the listeners who are visually impaired (at least the demonstration part won’t be appealing in most cases), so I’ll try to think about something, but for now, it’s video only, sorry.
+I understand that it’s preventing guests who don’t want to use a webcam or be seen publicly, nor make the listeners accessible to visual impair people.
+I’ll try to think about something, but for now, it’s video only, sorry.